-One of our investigators reviewed Mrs N's complaint and she thought Everyday Loans shouldn't have provided Mrs N with her loan.
-So she thought that Mrs N's complaint should be upheld.
+One of our adjudicators reviewed Miss A's complaint and she thought Everyday Loans shouldn't have provided Miss A with her loan.
+So she thought that Miss A's complaint should be upheld.

 Everyday Loans disagreed so the case was passed to an ombudsman for a final decision.